About Cleveland Clinic

 Clinical Trials and Research at Cleveland Clinic

 New generation, cutting-edge research has discovered that molecular-targeted chemotherapy agents can function to specifically isolate mesothelioma cells.
-The molecular-targeted therapies disable cancer cell DNA.
+Molecular-targeted therapies disable cancer cell DNA.

 Other cutting-edge therapies work to inhibit key enzymes or cell-to-cell signaling pathways cancer cells need to grow and multiply.